NLnetLabs/rotonda/design docs/roto/blocks.md

 - `action`
 - `apply`

 ## DataSource Block

 A data source is a block that describes an external read-only data source to be used in a `Filter` block.
-Note that a Rotonda `Rib` is also considered an external data source, since a `Filter` block doesn't know in which unit it is going to be used.
+Note that a Rotonda `PhysicalRib` is also considered an external data source, since a `Filter` block doesn't know in which unit it is going to be used.

-### DataSource: Rib
+### DataSource: PhysicalRib

+Only a physical Rib can be consulted as a external data source, a virtual Rib can't and will not work.

 ```
 data-source ds-rib-loc: Rib with config {